parefoundation/hugo-website/content/en/projects/current-projects/haiti.md

 Our current Paré Scholar, Valencia Dorvilus, is studying agro-economics at Quisqueya University in Port-au-Prince.
 Her classes include botany, soil science and local traditional medicine.

 ![Valencia](/img/Haiti/valenciaD.jpg)

+Thanks to financial support from the Jind family in Toronto, we've been able to significantly expand our partnership with HELP.
+Valencia will be joined by two more scholars, as the Paré Foundation-HELP partnership grows from 1 to 3 scholars over the next 5 years.